Boggestranda

 Boggestranda is a village in Molde Municipality in Møre og Romsdal county, Norway.
 It is located along the east shore of the Eresfjorden, about 10 km south of the village of Eidsvåg and 10 km north of the village of Eresfjord.
-There are some very old rock carvings in Boggestranda.
+There are four sites of petroglyphic prehistoric art in the style of rock carvings dating back to around 6000 BC in the area of Boggestranda.